South Carolina Economics and Personal Finance Curriculum

 Investing101 – Chapter 3: Making Your First Trade

-Criteria for selecting financial professionals for investment advice include licensing, certifications, education, experience, and cost.Lesson – Certifications in the Finance Industry
+Criteria for selecting financial professionals for investment advice include licensing, certifications, education, experience, and cost.Lesson – Want to Work in Finance?

 Lesson – When to hire a tax professional